nitinsavant/food-vitals/README.md

 # README

-With Food Vitals, I'm building a product that takes a recipe URL and outputs vital information about the recipe's nutrition.
+Food-Vitals is a product that takes a recipe's URL and outputs vital information about its nutrition.